httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 * failure to validate the signature.

+In order to validate the signature, the server needs to first parse the field containing the signature, then look up the key ID in its database of public keys, and finally perform the cryptographic validation.
+These steps can take time, and an attacker could detect use of this mechanism if that time is observable by comparing the timing of a request for a known non-existent resource to the timing of a request for a potentially authenticated resource.
-Such servers MUST also ensure that the timing of their request handling does not leak any information.
-This can be accomplished by delaying responses to all non-existent resources such that the timing of the authentication verification is not observable.
+Servers can prevent this observability by slightly delaying responses to some non-existent resources such that the timing of the authentication verification is not observable.
+This delay needs to be carefully considered to avoid having the delay itself leak the fact that this origin uses this mechanism at all.

 # Intermediary Considerations {#intermediary}